open-telemetry/opentelemetry-cpp/INSTALL.md

 ## Build instructions using Bazel

 NOTE: Experimental, and not supported for all the components.
-Make sure the [GoogleTest](https://github.com/google/googletest) is not installed prior to using Bazel to build.
+Make sure the [GoogleTest](https://github.com/google/googletest) is not installed prior to using the Bazel.

 ### Prerequisites for Bazel